Intent - what do we want to achieve?

+Reading has always had an extremely high profile across our Federation.
 We aim to provide a reading culture that instils a lifelong love of reading, where there is no ceiling to achievement and all children have the opportunity to reach at least age related expectations or above.

-We use a range of resources to support the development or reading, including books, games, I-pads, and computers.
+We use a range of resources to support the development or reading, including books, games, iPads, and computers.
 Our library contains a range of fiction and non-fiction books for children to choose from.

-- Share, listen to and explore high quality class texts
+- Share, listen to and explore high quality class texts.

-- Model and share reading skills
+- Model and share reading skills.

-- Daily guided reading sessions in class
+- Have daily guided reading sessions in class.

 - Ensure each class has access to our school library to borrow books.

-- Visits from authors
+- Encourage visits from authors and storytellers.

 We have a well stocked library that has a range of exciting reading material for all age groups.
 We regularly review our books to ensure we have a broad range of topics to promote, for example, diversity and gender equality.
 In addition, our library is open for past pupils to borrow books, so that the community is served and included.